Why Competitor Analysis in AI Search Is Different

 4. Compare Recommendation Strength, Not Just Presence

-Presence alone does not indicate competitive.
-See Harvard Business Review on competitive strategyness.
+Presence alone does not indicate competitive strength.
+See Harvard Business Review on competitive strategy for the underlying framework.

 5. Identify the Signals Driving Competitor Advantage